d3x7r0/gregory-ms-website/content/observatory/_index.md

 disableAutoCollapse: true

 ---
+## Volume of research per topic and medicine for Multiple Sclerosis

+Click the legend to turn categories of the chart off and on, hover the chart for detailed numbers.

+This chart is built in real time, please visit the [Downloads Page](https://gregory-ms.com/downloads/) to retrieve the full list of articles that make up the data presented here.

 {{< observatory >}}

 <div class="col-md-12">

 <p class="text-center">Medication and other topics of interest for people with Multiple Sclerosis.</p>